Microposaurus: Discovery

 During 1923, the first species of Microposaurus were found by Dr. E. C. Case on a venture into the redbed exposures of Wonderboom Bridge.
 These sites, just south of Burgersdrop Formation in the Eastern Cape of South Africa, were from the Cynognathus zone.
 When found, the skull was described as an "embedded palate upwards, in a fairly soft dark-green shaly mudstone" which is characteristic of the amphibious behavior of Microposaurus.
 Relating to the name of the discoverer, the given name was Microposaurus casei.
 Unfortunately, the skull had a ferruginous material coating that could not be removed without damaging the already crushed skull.
 Also, from the coating, the sutures typical of skulls were unable to be determined decisively.
 From these drawbacks, many features stated by Haughton in his first examination of the specimen were later determined to be incorrect.
 As a result, when Damiani wrote his paper on M. casei he noted many features that Haughton had named or described incorrectly.

 Several decades later, a new Microposaurus species was uncovered.
-During an expedition in the Anisian Rouse Hill Siltstones, Steven Avery found and named the holotype and single specimen of Microposaurus averyi.
+During an expedition in the Anisian Rouse Hill Siltstones, Steven Avery found and A. Anne Warren named the holotype and single specimen of Microposaurus averyi.
 Unlike M. casei, this specimen was found in the Ashfield Shale Formation of New South Wales, Australia.
 Quite a distance from South Africa, the environment during the life period of Microposaurus would have been similar in both cases.
 The marine landscape, with black/gray, silty claystone was indicative that M. averyi also lived an amphibious lifestyle.